sah/java-tutorial/04-Java-Helper.md

 </dependency>
 ```

-As per the JUnit example, the TestNG Maven archetype will also create a class which demonstrates how to update a test to use the Java helper library.
-This class is located in the `src/test/java/com/yourcompany/WebDriverWithHelperTest.java` file:
+As with the JUnit example, the TestNG Maven archetype creates a class that demonstrates how to update tests
+to use the Java helper library.
+This class is located in the
+`src/test/java/com/yourcompany/WebDriverWithHelperTest.java` file:

 ```java
 @Listeners({SauceOnDemandTestListener.class})